services in Ghana

 You will feel part of the team from day one, where you will get to witness varying forms of mental illnesses with the team talking through the different ways in which they take care of patients.
 The friendliness and willingness of the healthcare professionals, together with their high levels of English mean they are always on hand to answer any questions.

-This mental health and psychology programme is only available to those already studying a mental health or psychology related degree at university.
+This mental health and psychology programme is only available to those already studying a mental health or psychology related degree at university or fully qualified staff.